-For lawyers in private practice, corporate counsel, businesses, organizations, and government, we have a much more powerful subscriber edition built around our fully explorable semantic law practice intellectual capital system.
+For lawyers in private practice, corporate counsel, businesses, organizations, and government, we have a powerful subscriber edition built around our fully explorable law practice problem solving environment and intellectual capital system, Laugment.TM

 What Are People Saying about LawMoose?

 - "LawMoose is a great resource for attorneys or other people who want to explore legal information.
 Their Public Edition provides substantial coverage of Minnesota and federal law and government resources on the Web, and they also have a Subscriber Edition that offers even more."

 Re:Sources, Access Justice PSC